GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 variables, it is empty.

-The rest of the type is composed of two parts separated by the linear implication operator `-o`, sometimes known as lollipop.
+The rest of the type is composed of two parts separated by the linear implication operator `-o`, sometimes known as "lollipop".
 The left hand side of the operator, refers to the state of memory before the function executes.
 And it says that the two arguments passed to `add`, `arg0` and `arg1`, are 64-bit integers.
 The predicate `int64`, which